Ultrametric Cluster Hierarchies: I Want 'em All!: Runtime Speedups / Efficient Operations

 How we build the tree in $O(n \cdot log(n))$.

 Two main functions: \begin{outline} \1 Annotate tree \1 Create hierarchy \end{outline}

-\textbf{Annotating the tree}\\ Annotate tree creates the annotations for each internal node in the tree.
+\textbf{Annotating the tree}\\ `Annotate tree' creates the annotations for each internal node in the tree.
 Each annotation is the following: $A_k = [cost\_decrease, center, parent\_pointer, tree\_node]$. \begin{idea} Only maximal annotations for a given center will be picked with the greedy algorithm. \end{idea} By maximal annotations, we mean those highest in the tree corresponding to a specific center, i.e., the annotation for that center with the highest annotated cost-decreases.
-This is very easy to see, as only maximal annotations will be children of marked paths of other, already picked, centers in the tree.
+To see this, consider that only maximal annotations will be children of marked paths of other, already picked, centers in the tree.

 \begin{idea} The cluster corresponding to the parent center $p'$ of the maximal annotation of $p$ is exactly the cluster/set of points from which choosing $p$ will exclusively take points. \end{idea} This comes from the fact that each annotation is maximal in its corresponding subtree, which means that the maximal subtree above always will have chosen that center first.
 Also, any other center $p''$ chosen within that subtree of the maximal annotation of $p'$ will have taken disjoint points from that center $p'$'s cluster that $p$ cannot otherwise a contradiction and $p''$ should have been the parent annotation of $p$.